 Captions

-Figure 1 - Titled “Would you prefer interacting with a robotic replacement or a healthcare worker?” figure one graphs the number of people who said yes or no to the question which assesses whether or not people would prefer interacting with a robotic replacement or healthcare worker.
-The populations that are graphed are unvaccinated males in green, unvaccinated females in gold, vaccinated males in red, and vaccinated females in blue
+Figure 1 - Would you prefer interacting with a robotic replacement or a healthcare worker?. number of people said yes while “number” people said no to interacting with a robotic replacement.

-Figure 2 - Titled “Are you afraid to go to hospitals during the pandemic?“, figure two graphs the number of yes and no answers for the question that assesses if people are afraid to go to hospitals during the pandemic.
-The populations that are graphed are unvaccinated males in green, unvaccinated females in gold, vaccinated males in red, and vaccinated females in blue.
+Figure 2 - “Are you afraid to go to hospitals during the pandemic?“, number responded yes for the question that assesses if people are afraid to go to hospitals during the pandemic.

-Figure 3 - Titled “Would you be receptive to changes in the hospital triage process?”
-Figure three graphs the number of yes and no answers to the question that assesses whether or not people would be receptive to changes in the hospital triage process.
-The populations that are graphed are unvaccinated males in green, unvaccinated females in gold, vaccinated males in red, and vaccinated females in blue.
+Figure 3 - “Would you be receptive to changes in the hospital triage process?” number responded yes to the question that assesses whether or not people would be receptive to changes in the hospital triage process.

-Table 1 - Titled “Table 1 - Descriptive Statistics” Table one describes the characteristics and breakdown of the respondents to the form.
-It shows the modal demographic for the groups “Male”, “Female”, and “All” respondents.
+Table 1 - “Table 1 - Descriptive Statistics”